-At first glance, it looks like black cumin seeds, but if we look closely at the nigella seeds, we will quickly see that their shape is very different and their flavor and aroma.
-Also called black cumin, black cumin, kalonji or Lalwani, nigella seeds.
-Are a prevalent ingredient in cuisines from the Middle East.
+At first glance, it looks like black cumin seeds, but if we look closely at the nigella seeds, we will quickly see their shape, flavor, and aroma are very different.
+Also called black cumin, kalonji or Lalwani, nigella seeds.
+They are a prevalent ingredient in cuisines from the Middle East.
 India and some African countries on the Mediterranean coast.

 They are the seeds of Nigella sativa, a herbaceous plant with a tall, straight stem and beautiful bluish-white flowers.
-The fruit, when ripe, presents a kind of dry capsule that contains the seeds themselves, which turn a dark colour, between grey and black.
-Although at first, it seems that they do not smell anything, they offer a very particular spicy flavor with a delicious crunchy touch to enrich a multitude of dishes.
+The fruit, when ripe, presents a kind of dry capsule that contains the seeds themselves, which turn a dark color, between grey and black.
+Although it seems they do not smell anything at first, they offer a very particular spicy flavor with a delicious crunchy touch to enrich many dishes.

 An Ingredient Of Ancient Origin Also Used In Traditional Medicine

-The exact origin of this plant and the use of its seed is not entirely clear, but it seems to date back at least to ancient Egyptian times, as archaeological evidence has been found in some burials.
-Native to Mediterranean regions, nigella grows and is cultivate mainly in Egypt, North Africa and Asian countries such as India.
+The exact origin of this plant and the use of its seed is not entirely clear, but it seems to date back at least to ancient Egyptian times, as archaeological evidence has remained found in some burials.
+Native to Mediterranean regions, nigella grows and remains cultivated mainly in Egypt, North Africa, and Asian countries such as India.

-It is already mention in the Old Testament.
-Furthermore, it is known that it has been use for traditional medicine in numerous cultures for centuries since healing and digestive properties were attribute to it.
+It remains already mentioned in the Old Testament.
+Furthermore, it is known that it has remained used for traditional medicine in numerous cultures for centuries since healing and digestive properties were attributed to it.

 But this black cumin stands out for its topping for traditional bread in India, Egypt or Morocco, often combined with white sesame or poppy.
-It also appears in aromatic spice mixtures, and the whole or ground seeds are use to enrich curries, vegetable dishes, legumes and a multitude of more or less spicy sauces.
+It also appears in aromatic spice mixtures, and the whole or ground seeds remain used to enrich curries, vegetable dishes, legumes and a multitude of more or less spicy sauces.

 Confusing Names, Unmistakable Look

-Others should be add to the list of epithets we have already mentioned.
-Such as onion seeds, black fennel, Middle Eastern poppy seeds, charnushka, black caraway.
+Others should remain added to the list of epithets we have already mentioned, such as onion seeds, black fennel, Middle Eastern poppy seeds, Anushka, and black caraway.

 They are names that add confusion when defining this ingredient due to its apparent resemblance to.
 Other more common roots in international cuisine.
-But which deserves to be treat with its entity.
+But which deserves to be treated with its entity.

-You have to sharpen your eyes a little or bring the magnifying glass closer to check that they have nothing to do with sesame or cumin.
-Instead, its dark colour has greyish shades, sometimes even bluish, and it has a very characteristic shape.
-It is a seed similar to tiny drops or pyramids, which, when crushed.
+You have to sharpen your eyes or bring the magnifying glasses closer to check that they have nothing to do with sesame or cumin.
+Instead, its dark color has greyish shades, sometimes even bluish, and a very characteristic shape.
+It is a seed similar to tiny drops or pyramids, which when crushed.
 Show a white interior and release their aromas.

 What Does Blackberry Taste Like And How To Use It In The Kitchen?